-The RSC does not provide for international arbitration and arbitration under the RSC is pursuant to the (Indian) Arbitration and Conciliation Act 1996, with the venue of the arbitration being New Delhi.
-A contractor does not therefore have the freedom to choose the arbitration procedure and law.
+As of now, the RSC does not provide for international arbitration, and arbitration under the RSC is pursuant to the (Indian) Arbitration and Conciliation Act 1996, with the venue of the arbitration being New Delhi.
+A contractor does not therefore have the freedom to choose the arbitration procedure or law.
+However, the Oilfields (Regulation and Development) Amendment Act, 2025, enables the GoI to make rules allowing for resolution of disputes in relation to the petroleum leases through alternative dispute resolution methods in a place within or outside India.

-For the downstream sector, in the absence of any contract governing the rights of private entities vis-à-vis the government, the legislation under which the licence or authorisation is granted determines the dispute resolution process.
+For the downstream sector, in the absence of any contract governing the rights of private entities visà-vis the government, the legislation under which the licence or authorisation is granted determines the dispute resolution process.
 Other than its regulatory function, the PNGRB also performs an adjudicatory function for the downstream sector and has the jurisdiction to hear and decide any dispute arising from the PNGRB Act and its regulations.